muesli/beehive/docker/README.md

 ### Building your own container image (skip if using a prebuilt image)

 Make sure you're currently in the docker directory of the repository.
-You can simply clone the repository wgith git and cd into the directory.
+You can simply clone the repository with git and cd into the directory.

     git clone https://github.com/muesli/beehive.git